JohnONeillGMIT/IrisProject2018/README.md

 matplotlib.pyplot, and seaborn.
 In order to improve the apparance of outputted data I have come accross modules that helped in various searches and tuturials online....beauti

 "Data Visualisation (https://machinelearningmastery.com/machine-learning-in-python-step-by-step/)
-We are going to look at two types of plots:Univariate plots to better understand each attribute.
-Multivariate plots to better understand the relationships between attributes.
+We are going to look at two types of plots:Univariate plots to better understand each attribute.Multivariate plots to better understand the relationships between attributes.
 We start with some univariate plots, that is, plots of each individual variable....
 Raw data is Numeric...
 Histograms

  Multivariate Plots